shaochenze/PatchTrain/README.md

 This repo contains the code for our paper [Patch-Level Training for Large Language Models](https://arxiv.org/pdf/2407.12665).

 Patch-level training is an efficient training approach for large language models (LLMs), in which models read training data in patches and learn to predict the next patch.
 Following this, a small amount of training data is used to adjust the model to the token-level.
-This approach can achieve a even lower loss in comparison with training from scratch, while reducing training costs by half.
+This approach can achieve an even lower loss in comparison with training from scratch, while reducing training costs by half.

 ## Usage